arielgee/Sage-Like/.misc/tasks.md

 * handle 'Error: Extension does not have permission for incognito mode'
 * RegExp replace [ \t\r\n]* with \s*
 * the var + "\n", in console.log() is adding an extra " in the console => ALL occurrences are "\n" + var
 * feed without title. why am I not using "<no title>"???    => I DO.
-It's that fucken feed with the invisible chars
+It's that fucken feed with the invisible chars:   https://feeds.feedburner.com/co/bnZM
 ---

 ## Next
+* search in URLs with special prefix character
 * fixing feedPreview/sidebar encoding for windows-1255.
 And there is: feedData.xmlEncoding.
     > Can this help? https://stackoverflow.com/questions/18879860/change-javascript-string-encoding
     > what about this? <meta http-equiv="Content-Type" content="text/html; charset=windows-1255">